 Wolf Spider Prevention Tips

 In many ways, the best manner of controlling a spider invasion is to prevent it from ever happening.
-These tips are designed for people who haven’t yet noticed wolf spiders in their house and sure don’t want them to come any time soon.
+These tips are designed for people who haven’t yet noticed wolf spiders in their house.
 These techniques are pretty simple and don’t require any specialized help, as long as you fully understand what you are doing:

 - Remove Weeds Around the House – Wolf spiders often flock to leafy and weedy areas because they can hide here and find prey quite easily.
 Remove weeds from around your home, rake up leaf litter and mulch, get rid of mulch and yard debris around the house, and wolf spiders are less likely.